Viktorija-Alexeeva/DE-project/reproduce.md

 To run Kestra:

-In bash in DE-project/kestra:
+In bash in ~/DE-project/kestra:
 ```
 docker-compose up -d
 ```
-Then in google open http://localhost:8080 - will open Kestra UI.
+After containers have been started, in google go to http://localhost:8080 - will open Kestra UI.

 3.2.
 Create flow gcp_kv.yaml to pass GCP parameters to Kestra.